 So you see, it was a long, layered process.
 Finding balance, whether physical or emotional, is an ongoing journey.

 Why?
 Because you never expect the unexpected.
 You can think you know your path – and suddenly get hit sideways out of nowhere.
-An unexpected illness, a relationship breakup, a job crisis, family stress.
+An unexpected illness, a relationship breakup, a job crisis, family issues, financial stress.
 You could get run over by a motorcycle when you least expect it.

 I often come across fabulous, quirky, and amusing places, people and experiences.
 Writing a magazine or newspaper article is always restricted to a limited word count or topic, so I don’t always get the space or freedom to write whatever I want, such as the weird or wacky backstories that happen along the way.